ipsy-md/medusa-docs/content/medusa/data.rst

 The backup retention policy is:

+- daily backups

+  * executed daily at 05:00
-* daily backups kept for 2 weeks
+  * kept for 2 weeks

+- weekly backups

+  * executed on Mondays at 05:10
-* weekly backups kept for 6 weeks
+  * kept for 6 weeks

+- monthly backups

+  * executed on the 1st of every month at 05:20
-* monthly backups kept for 1 year
+  * kept for 1 year
-* yearly backups kept for 2.5 years

-  * except for ``/home/data/archive``, for which yearly backups are kept "forever"

 If you need to have data recovered from a backup, contact the system administration to help recover your data.